Ficool

 "No," Malvor whispered against my mouth, kissing away my gasped answer, his voice raw.
 "We belong to you."

 I smiled.
 Eyes still closed.
 Hands open like I was holding the stars.
 Then the light exploded.
 The rune surged.
 A flash of divine fire erupted from my skin, pulsing out in radiant waves.
-The marks roared to life, vines of glowing lines crawling over my belly, my thighs, my breasts.
-Power rippled through me.
+The marks roared to life, crawling over my belly, my thighs, my breasts.
 My orgasm tore through me, sharp and soft all at once, a wave that crashed and rolled and rolled and rolled, making my body shudder and spasm around them.
 My mouth opened, but no sound came.
-It was too big for sound.
-They followed, Malvor groaned, burying his face in my neck as he spilled into me; Maximus cursed reverently, hips jerking as he surrendered everything he had; Vitaria sighed, her fingers still working me, coaxing every last tremor until I collapsed, boneless, between them.
+They followed, Malvor groaned, burying his face in my neck as he spilled into me; Maximus cursed, hips jerking as he surrendered everything he had; Vitaria sighed, her fingers still working me, coaxing every last tremor until I collapsed between them.
 The chamber fell still.
-No more movement.
-No more heat.
-Just breath.
-Heavy, holy breath.
-I wrapped the black silk around my hips like a trophy.
-But for one heartbeat, one breath, my fingers trembled.
-Just once.
+Just heavy, holy breath.
+I wrapped the black silk around my hips.
+But for one heartbeat, my fingers trembled.
 I swallowed that feeling whole.
 Buried it in the rush of purpose.
 In the need to mean it.
 Because if I hesitated now, if I admitted even the smallest crack, the whole illusion might shatter.
 I needed this to be real.
 Needed it enough to carve certainty into myself like a second skin.
 I smiled, slow and steady.
-And I chose.

 We pulled ourselves together.
 I didn't look at Maximus.
 Didn't bow to Vitaria.
 I turned to Malvor.
-I smiled.
-That smile.
-The soft one.
-The real one.
-The victorious one.
+I smiled a victorious smile.
 I reached for his hand.
 He didn't hesitate.
 Fingers laced.
-Hearts echoing.
 We ascended the steps together, my hips swaying like I still owned the temple.
 Because I did.
 And Malvor?
 He followed me, dazed.
 Hand in mine.
-Eyes full of firelight and devotion.
-And a quiet, soul-deep ache in his chest.
-He didn't understand it yet.
-But it felt like falling in love with lightning… and then walking away with thunder still in his bones.
+Eyes full of devotion.